Saturday, December 30, 2023

 (¿Voy buscando una muerte de luz que me consuma?)

-What’s the difference between chocolate and any other dark desire?
-And which dark longing preys more in a casino—those shrines to Apophenia—where I wager by probability and therefore can’t be addicted, yet still crave the crimson lips, anthracite eyes or static charge of a dark-skinned waitress who averts her eyes when she dips to serve me dissolved spirits?
+What’s the difference between chocolate and any other darkened desire?
+And which dark longing preys more in this shrine to Apophenia—the casino where I divine a rationale to wager by probability and not seem addicted, yet still long for any proof of the crimson lips, anthracite eyes or static charge of a dark-skinned Incompleteness Theorem who brushes my arm when she dips to serve me dissolved spirits?
 Not only water moves in waves.
-Does the Vagus Nerve make the octaves of chocolate in her skin taste the same as a wager on a major scale in the clarinet of my mouth?
-The wheel spins.
-Is Objective Reality the phattest asymptote if the wave function has imaginary units to mark the superposition of hearts or if no door except endorphins opens my hunger to dervish numbers?
-The wheel spins again.
-Do Persian doors & Arabic digits feel mascara black or lipstick red?
-Have I discovered these differences or invented them?
-The wheel spins again and again.
-Even if you’ve never wagered your life and lost, you might get why a choir means to gather, but still not hear why what it means dissolves into psalm.
-Beloved, let this be the part of the arc where Schrödinger’s cat becomes a black clarinet strung around Rahsaan Roland Kirk’s neck Or where my knees at least kiss the carpet five times a day so my fingers can feel all 99 of her names in red as a rosary.
+Is it my Vagus Nerve making the octaves of chocolate in her skin taste the same as a wager on gospel harmony in the music hall of my mouth?
+Does the wave function have imaginary units to mark the superposition of hearts or does no door except endorphins open my hunger to dervish numbers?
+Are Persian doors & Arabic digits mascara black or lipstick red?
+Do we discover these differences or invent them?
+If you’ve never placed a wager and lost it all, you might get why a choir means to gather, but still not hear why what it means to hymn can be more dissolution than harmony.
+Because what’s the difference between the part of the arc where Schrödinger’s cat appears licorice black as a clarinet strung around Rahsaan Roland Kirk’s neck and the part where I kneel to recite one woman’s 99 names as a rosary?

 Saturday, December 02, 2023